Amazon hit by 'Black Friday' strikes in Europe

 - 'Turning point' -

-In Britain, the GMB union said Amazon has refused to talk to workers.
+In Britain, the GMB union said Amazon has refused to talk to the workers.

 "The pressure GMB members have put on the company has led to Amazon offering pay rises across the board but what they offer is still a long way short of what workers want," Richards said.